Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

     Notice the new method `PublishTaskSavedEvent` added to the class.
 All we have to do is to call the method `PublishTaskSavedEvent` and pass the Pub/Sub name.
 In our case we named it `dapr-pubsub-servicebus` as we are going to use Azure Service Bus as a message broker in the next step.

     The second parameter `tasksavedtopic` is the topic name the publisher going to send the task model to.
 That's all the changes required to start publishing async messages from the Backend API.

+This is a good opportunity to save intermediately:

+--8<-- "snippets/update-variables.md:7:12"
+--8<-- "snippets/persist-state.md:module51"

+***

 ### 3. Use Azure Service Bus as a Service Broker for Dapr Pub/Sub API